isse-augsburg/adaptive-spreading/README.md

 * The baseline can be run as follows
 `python -m process_control_model.fixed_setup`.
 Log files can be found in the same directory as the neuroevolution logs.

+## General Remarks

+* See `requirements.txt` for libraries required to run the code.
+* Additional folders are created in the project directory (according to the paths specified in `utils/paths.py`) when necessary.